All events are at the Sierra County Fair Barn.

 $5 per bag.

-Sapphire quantities are limited.
+Please note that sapphire quantities are limited.

 Outside behind the Sierra County Fair Barn.